Raku-Steering-Council/Papers/nominations/2020/voting-form.md

 ```
 ## Results

 Will Coleda will report election tallies in the https://github.com/Raku/Raku-Steering-Council repository after voting is concluded.
+The top 7 vote recipients will be considered winners.